shanu2698/Data-Analysis-India-Education-/README.md

 completelty made by me with lots of search, execute, try and errors

+original code is in .R file and .Rmd is for knitting notebook into .nb.html

 shape files are in ./shapefiles/(extracted files)

 other data files are either generated manually by the program  and some of them were downloaded you might not find them in root directory